Upward-lobed Moonwort - Botrychium ascendens

 Strongly ascending pinnae with lacerate margins and a yellow-green color are diagnostic of B. ascendens.
 It may be easily confused with B. crenulatum, B. minganense, and B. montanum.
 Reliable field determination of moonworts depends on the careful use of technical keys and on comparison with silhouette outlines of verified specimens.
 Identification can be complicated because there is often a high degree of morphological variability between individuals in a population and between populations of the same species; several species may grow together at the same site.
 Also, the few diagnostic characters may not be apparent in small plants.

-AK to CA, NV and WY (Lesica 2012.
+AK to CA, NV and WY (Lesica et al. 2012.
 Manual of Montana Vascular Plants.
 BRIT Press.
 Fort Worth, TX).

 Observations in Montana Natural Heritage Program Database